collapsed-stacks/firearms/questions/1163/non-traditional-gun-lubrication-industrial-and-automotive-oils-grease.md

 - posted by: [GI_Jared](https://stackexchange.com/users/-1/488-gi-jared) on 2012-03-24
 - score: 1

-<p>I use a 50/50 mix of ATF (automatic transmission fluid) and 5w30 (oil weight is not to big of an issue) synthetic motor oil.
+I use a 50/50 mix of ATF (automatic transmission fluid) and 5w30 (oil weight is not to big of an issue) synthetic motor oil.
 Having used CLP in the military (4years, Infantry, 82nd Abn) I have found that this mixture dissolves carbon much better and prevents the gun from getting dirty better as well.
-As of now I have only used it on my ARs, but have plans to start using it on my pistols as well. </p>
+As of now I have only used it on my ARs, but have plans to start using it on my pistols as well.

 ## Answer 1164